Oscar18Guzman/head-first-java-cliffsnotes-example/chapter-2-A-trip-to-objectville/README.md

 [Class, Method, Object, Instance Variable]

-I am compiled from a .java file                                                 `Class`
+- I am compiled from a .java file                                                 `Class`
-My instance variable values can be different from my buddys values              `Object` I behave like a template                                                        `Class`
+- My instance variable values can be different from my buddys values              `Object`
-I like to do stuff                                                              `Object, Method` I can have many methods                                                         `Class, Object` I represent `state`                                                             `Instance Variable` I have behaviors                                                                `Object, Class` I am lovated in objects                                                         `Method, Instance Variable` I live on the Heap                                                              `Object` I am used to create object instances                                            `Class` My state can change                                                             `Object, Instance Variable` I declare methods                                                               `Class` I can change at runtime                                                         `Object, Instance Variable`
+- I behave like a template                                                        `Class`
+- I like to do stuff                                                              `Object, Method`
+- I can have many methods                                                         `Class, Object`
+- I represent `state`                                                             `Instance Variable`
+- I have behaviors                                                                `Object, Class`
+- I am located in objects                                                         `Method, Instance Variable`
+- I live on the Heap                                                              `Object`
+- I am used to create object instances                                            `Class`
+- My state can change                                                             `Object, Instance Variable`
+- I declare methods                                                               `Class`
+- I can change at runtime                                                         `Object, Instance Variable`